Please visit for more information: Neue Heimat

-First versions of ‘Seven of Cups’, ‘Princess Of Cups’, “The Magus”, “The Universe” and “The Devil” featuring Kristen Stewart, Katie Holmes, Paris Hilton, Beyonce and Britney Spears for the upcoming Celebrity Tarot Deck.
+First versions of Two of Cups’, ‘Ten of Wands’, ‘Seven of Cups’, ‘Princess Of Cups’, “The Magus”, “The Universe” and “The Devil” featuring Brad Pitt, Gwyneth Paltrow, Kristen Stewart, Katie Holmes, Paris Hilton, Beyonce and Britney Spears for the upcoming Celebrity Tarot Deck.
 Their respective Tarot Characters have been chosen through a simplified version the “Golden Dawn” spread.
-Background of the cards ist still not designed.
-Changes might be made.
+Background of the cards is still undecided.
+Changes might occur..

 OPENING AND VENUES